Evaluating LLM Agents on Automated Software Analysis Tasks: Agents for Automated Analysis

 \section{Agents for Automated Analysis}

-To study the extent to which LLM-based agents can perform the automated software analysis task defined in \S\ref{sec:task_formalization}, we evaluate four agent architectures on \benchmark.
-We first describe three baseline agents adapted from prior work (\S\ref{subsec:baselines}), then analyze their common failure modes (\S\ref{subsec:baseline_limitations}), and finally introduce \analysisagent, a custom agent designed to address these limitations (\S\ref{subsec:analysis_agent}).
+We evaluate four agent architectures on \benchmark to study how well LLM-based agents can perform the automated software analysis task defined in \S\ref{sec:task_formalization}.
+Three are baselines adapted from prior work (\S\ref{subsec:baselines}); the fourth is \analysisagent, a custom agent we designed to address the limitations those baselines reveal (\S\ref{subsec:baseline_limitations}--\ref{subsec:analysis_agent}).
 Across all agents, we provide the same task specification (\S\ref{sec:task_formalization}) and the same budget (\budgetTimeoutHours{} and \$\budgetCostCap{} per task).
 The key difference is how each agent plans and executes its actions and when it decides to stop.
 All baseline agents rely on the LLM's own judgment to decide when to stop, without explicit output validation checks.